Working with SouthCoast Wind to widen employment routes for local communities in US offshore wind

 RPS has created three unique workshops around Introduction to Communication, Conflict Prevention and Resolution, and Introduction to Data Collecting and Reporting.
 These are interactive workshops that focus on real-world scenarios and use archived project data – two crucial elements that give new PSOs a real taste of what they need to know to be effective in the field.

 The added session that’s everyone’s favourite is the hands-on ‘Introduction to Wildlife Photography’.
-This session is taught by one of RPS’ experienced Offshore PSOs.
+This is taught by one of RPS’ experienced Offshore PSOs.
 They provide tips and tricks on camera settings, lighting and focus points, all culminating in an afternoon outside trying out new skills.
 Although the chance to see and photograph species in the wild is one of the highlights of the job, it’s also a key piece of evidence-gathering, so this workshop is not only fun but valuable too.

 Once the in-person training in New England is complete, the trainees travel to Houston, Texas to complete Offshore Safety Training and Offshore medicals – definitely partaking in some good Texas BBQ along the way!
 After that, they’re all set, and will wait (with excitement!) for their first deployment.